adityakmrtiwari/Rock-Paper-Scissors/README.md

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 🌟 Credits
-Created by Your Name.
+Created by Aditya.
 Feel free to contribute and improve this project!

 Enjoy playing Rock Paper Scissors! 🎉